List of Lerwick Up Helly Aa Guizer Jarls

 The Lerwick Up Helly Aa is the largest Up Helly Aa fire festival celebrated annually on the last Tuesday in January in Lerwick, the capital of Shetland, Scotland.
 A Guizer Jarl has featured in each Lerwick Up Helly Aa since the introduction of the position in 1906.
-The Guizer Jarl is the chief guizer who (in the modern festival) leads a squad dressed as Vikings, and are the primary focus of the festival's proceedings.
+The Guizer Jarl is the chief guizer, who (in the modern festival) leads a squad dressed as Vikings who are the primary focus of the festival's proceedings.
 Only the Jarl's Squad dresses as Vikings; the festival's other squads dress up in other costumes associated with the act they perform throughout the halls opened after the torchlight procession.

 It took until after the First World War until a squad of Vikings appeared in the festival every year.
-As the festival developed, the Guizer Jarl began to portray specific individuals from the sagas, or the history of Shetland.
-Later again, each Guizer Jarl would select both a name for the galley, which is constructed from October the previous year and burned at the culmination of the torchlight procession, along with a tune played by the Lerwick Brass Band as the Jarl leads his squad up the ranks of guizers just prior to the torchlight procession.
+As the festival developed, each Guizer Jarl would select a name for the galley, which is constructed from October the previous year and burned at the culmination of the torchlight procession.
+Later again, the Guizer Jarl began to portray specific individuals from the sagas, or the history of Shetland, and began to select a tune to be played by the Lerwick Brass Band as the Jarl leads his squad up the ranks of guizers just prior to the torchlight procession.